nextcloud/appstore/docs/developer.rst

 settings/admin-section
     * optional
-    * must contain a php class which implements OCP\Settings\ISection and returns data to render navigation entries in the global settings area
+    * must contain a php class which implements OCP\Settings\ISection and returns data to render navigation entries in the global settings area navigations
+    * optional
+    * must contain at least one navigation element navigations/navigation
+    * required
+    * must contain a name and route element
+    * denotes a navigation entry
+    * role denotes the visibility, all means everyone can see it, admin means only an admin can see the navigation entry, defaults to all navigations/navigation/id
+    * optional
+    * the app id
+    * you can also create entries for other apps by setting an id other than your app one's navigations/navigation/name
+    * optional
+    * will be displayed below the navigation entry icon
+    * will be translated by the default translation tools navigations/navigation/route
+    * optional
+    * name of the route that will be used to generate the link navigations/navigation/icon
+    * optional
+    * name of the icon which is looked up in the app's **img/** folder
+    * defaults to app.svg
+navigations/navigation/order
+    * optional
+    * used to sort the navigation entries
+    * a higher order number means that the entry will be ordered further to the bottom navigations/navigation/type
+    * optional
+    * can be either link or settings
+    * link means that the entry is added to the default app menu
+    * settings means that the entry is added to the right-side menu which also contains the personal, admin, users, help and logout entry

 The following character maximum lengths are enforced: